Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Methodology

 \subsubsection{Graph Partitioning with semi-relaxed Fused Gromov--Wasserstein}

-Considering $\mathbf{R} = \mathbf{D}_{\alpha}$ as the representative graph matrix has some disadvantages, particularly when mixing topological and attribute distances, thus optimizing the coupling with respect to this combined distance.
-FGW (\textcite{titouan2019optimal}) extends optimal transport to structured data, such as attributed graphs.
+Considering $\mathbf{R}^{(s)} = \mathbf{D}_{\alpha}$ as the representative graph matrix corresponds to an early-fusion strategy, where structural and attribute information are combined prior to applying a partitioning method.
+FGW (\textcite{titouan2019optimal}), which extends optimal transport to attributed graphs, enables a fused strategy in which partitioning jointly optimizes both structural and attribute components.
 However, like Gromov--Wasserstein, FGW was not specifically designed for graph partitioning, but rather for more general purposes, and therefore requires certain adaptations for this specific task.

-\paragraph{\texorpdfstring{Choice of $\mathbf{R}$}{Choice of R}} Since attribute distances are specified explicitly in Fused Gromov--Wasserstein, the matrix $\mathbf{R}$ could be chosen as $\mathbf{D_S} = [d_S(v_i, v_j)]_{1 \leq i,j \leq n}$, representing the structural information of the graph, such as the adjacency matrix, Laplacian, or shortest-path distance matrix.
+\paragraph{\texorpdfstring{Choice of $\mathbf{R}^{(s)}$}{Choice of R}} Since attribute distances are specified explicitly in Fused Gromov--Wasserstein, the matrix $\mathbf{R}^{(s)}$ could be chosen as $\mathbf{D_S} = [d_S(v_i, v_j)]_{1 \leq i,j \leq n}$, representing the structural information of the graph, in this case the shortest-path distance matrix.

 \paragraph{Optimization Problem}